 By partnering with Superstruct Entertainment in April 2023, the future of the festival and its creative and operational independence were secured – the ownership changed but not the ethos.
 Since then, as has been reported, they have been bought by KKR, of which we had no say in, which has prompted a passionate discussion.

 As a high-profile event operating in a global context, our team, of course, recognises the strength of feeling of the artists involved and the fans who attend.
-The open letter itself says that this situation is “not the choice of Field Day” and we are sorry that some artists have chosen not to perform at this year’s festival.

 We have a new home this year but Field Day is, at its heart, the same as it ever was: the dedicated team who put it on, the fans who attend and the artists who bring the soundtrack from all over the world.
 We remain in full creative control of Field Day and our values remained unchanged.